danielpenap1/Spectrogram-emotion-optimized-prototype-learning/README.md

 🔗 **[https://danielpenap1.github.io/Spectrogram-emotion-optimized-prototype-learning/](https://danielpenap1.github.io/Spectrogram-emotion-optimized-prototype-learning/)**

-The page includes:
-- Foldable sections for each dataset and speaker
+The page provides the reproducible prototypes foldable sections for each dataset and speaker.
+It allows:
 - Visualization of **learned spectrogram prototypes** per emotion
-- Example **audio samples** and their **reconstructed outputs**
+- Reproduction of **audio prototypes**
-- Lazy loading for optimized performance on large datasets

 ---